apache/incubator-spot/spot-oa/README.md

 # **Apache Spot (incubating)**
-Apache Spots (incubating) Operational Analytics (OA) is a collection of modules, which includes both the data processing and transformation as well as the GUI module for data visualization.
+Apache Spot (incubating) Operational Analytics (OA) is a collection of modules, which includes both the data processing and transformation as well as the GUI module for data visualization.

 The visualization repository (UI folder) contains all the front-end code and files related to the Open Network Insight visual elements, such as styles, pages, data files, etc.
 Some of the technologies used are: